GeoNode/QGISGeoNodePlugin/docs/user-guide.md

-In order to remove an existing connection, re-open the `QGIS Data Source Manager (Ctrl + L)`, go to the `GeoNode plugin` section, select the relevant connection from the `Connections` combo box and click the `Remove` button.
+In order to remove an existing connection, re-open the `QGIS Data Source Manager (Ctrl + L)`, go to the `GeoNode plugin` section, select the relevant connection from the `Connections` drop down and click the `Remove` button.
 A confirmation dialogue will ask whether to really remove the connection.
 Upon acceptance of this dialogue, the connection will be removed.